percona/pmm/docs/alert/contact_points.md

 {.power-number}

 1. Go to <i class="uil uil-bell"></i> **Alerting > Notification policies** tab.
-2. Click **Edit** on the top right of the root policy box.
+2. Click the ellipsis botton next to the root policy box and select the **Edit** option.
 3. Choose whether to keep the default Email contact point, select a new available contact point or create a new one.
 4. In the **Group by** field, specify how alert rules should be processed into notifications.
 If multiple alerts are matched for this policy, they will be grouped based on the labels you specify, and a notification will be sent per group.
 5. Expand the **Timing options** section and specify how notification wait times should be processed.
 These are short pauses the system can take to efficiently process multiple sets of alerts for notifications:
       - **Group wait**: The default is to wait 30 seconds to buffer alerts of the same group before sending a notification initially.
       - **Group interval**: The default is to wait five minutes before sending a batch of new alerts after the first notification was sent.
       - **Repeat interval**: The default is to wait four hours before resending an alert.
 6. Click **Save** to save your changes.

 ### Create a new notification policy